 What are the notes you usually write?
 Are they simple reminders for yourself?
 Maybe an item you’re out of that you need to add to your grocery list?
 A to-do list?

-You may have separate apps (or paper versions) of grocery and to-do lists, but often our fleeting thoughts and reminders just get added to a new note on our phones.
+You may have a separate iPhone app (or paper versions) of grocery and to-do lists, but often our fleeting thoughts and reminders just get added to a new note on our phones.

 So, if you find yourself using your notes app for lots of different ideas or reminders, categorize them!
-Choose an emoji for each category – like a sports ball for any game or practice reminders, a shopping cart or food for groceries, and a checkmark for to-do items.
-Then put the corresponding emoji at the very front of the title of your note.
+Choose an emoji for each category – like a sports ball for any games or practices, a shopping cart for groceries, and a checkmark for to-do items.
+Then put the corresponding emoji at the very front of the title of your note with a quick tap.

 It becomes really easy to find all of the notes you have about a particular subject when you organize them like this.